dbampoh/LPJ-GUESS-integrated-LandSyMM/readme.txt

        demonstration version compatible with the input data supplied in directory ../data.
 Most users will be able to write an input/output module customised to their own study by modifying the demonstration version supplied.
-Further explanations in the technical manual.l
+Further explanations in the technical manual.

 ./libraries
-     - Source code, header files, Makefile (for installation under Unix), Windows binary files (for installation under Windows) and header files for the custom libraries gutil and plib, required by LPJ-GUESS.
+     - Source code and header files for the custom libraries gutil and plib, required by LPJ-GUESS.
-       Instructions in the "readme" file.

 ./command_line_version
      - Files required specifically to install LPJ-GUESS as a command-line executable on Unix or Windows.
-Instructions in relevant "readme" files

 ./windows_version
      - Files required specifically to install LPJ-GUESS as a dynamic link library (DLL) to run under the LPJ-GUESS Windows Shell.
 This is the recommended configuration for running the model under Windows.
-       Instructions in the "readme" and documentation files.

 ./data
      - Input data files for the demonstration version of LPJ-GUESS.